Torh-21/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 The 3-add_dnodeint_end.c function adds a new node at the end of a dlistint_t list.
 The 4-free_dlistint.c function frees a dlistint_t list.
 The 5-get_dnodeint.c function returns the nth node of a dlistint_t linked list.
+The 6-sum_dlistint.c function returns the sum of all the data (n) of a dlistint_t linked list.
+The